davidgf/design-patterns-in-ruby/singleton.md

 end
 ```

-Logging is a feature used across the whole application, so it makes sense that there should exist only a single instance of the logger.
-We can make sure that nobody instantiate twice the `SimpleLogger` class by making its constructor private:
+Logging is a feature used across the whole application, so it makes sense that there should only be a single instance of the logger.
+We can make sure that nobody instantiates the `SimpleLogger` class twice by making its constructor private:

 ```ruby
 class SimpleLogger